-What exactly is fair trade coffee and which labels should you pay attention to when it comes to the best organic coffee?
-We show how you can enjoy coffee in addition to the choice of coffee beans
+Fairtrade coffee, what exactly is it and which seals should you look out for?
+We show how you can enjoy coffee sustainably in addition to the choice of coffee beans

 Why you should rather rely on Fairtrade coffee when choosing coffee beans?

-80 percent of global coffee production is produced by 25 million smallholders in the poorest countries.
-Working conditions are also often not fair.
-At the same time, the climate is burdened by the use of strong crop protection agents and fertilizers.
+80 percent of the world's coffee is grown in the poorest countries of 25 million Small farmers produced.
+The working conditions are also often not fair.
+At the same time becomes stronger through the use Plant protection products and fertilizers pollutes the climate.

 Fairtrade coffee what is that exactly?

 Germany is - after the USA - the second largest consumer of coffee.
 How we drink our coffee and where we buy it has a strong impact on the market and thus on the countries and people working there.